TheChernoCommunity/UmikoBot/README.md

 As the name suggests, this script generates the necessary files by using [Premake](https://premake.github.io/).

-You can provide an action like you do with premake, but the script is configured such that it (by default) generates files for
+You can provide an action like you do with premake, but by default the script generates files for

 - Visual Studio 2019 if you're on Windows.
 - `qmake` if you're on Linux.